Photosensitive epilepsy: Web design

-Public attention
+Public incidents

 Photosensitive epilepsy was again brought to public attention in December 1997 when the Pokémon episode "Dennō Senshi Porygon" ("Cyber Soldier Porygon") was broadcast in Japan, showing a sequence of flickering images that triggered seizures simultaneously in hundreds of susceptible viewers (although 12,000 children reported symptoms which may be attributable to mass hysteria).

 In March 1997, the 25th episode of an anime series called YAT Anshin!
 Uchū Ryokō caused a similar incident, when a reported four children were taken to hospitals by ambulances after viewing a scene with red and white flashing colours.

 In March 2008, the Anonymous group of hackers was claimed to be behind an attack on a forum for people with epilepsy.
 The Anonymous hackers in turn blamed the Church of Scientology for the attacks, saying they were falsified to hurt Anonymous' image.
 The attacks first consisted of GIF images flashing at high speeds that were hidden in discussion threads with innocuous-sounding titles.
 Later attacks redirected web browsers to a page with "a more complex image designed to trigger seizures in both photosensitive and pattern-sensitive epileptics."
 The technology website Wired News considered it to be "possibly the first computer attack to inflict physical harm on the victims".

 An animated segment of a film promoting the 2012 Summer Olympics was blamed for triggering seizures in people with photosensitive epilepsy.
 The charity Epilepsy Action received telephone calls from people who had seizures after watching the film on television and online.
 In response, the London 2012 Olympic Committee removed the offending segment from its website.

 In December 2016, Newsweek journalist Kurt Eichenwald, who has epilepsy, reportedly had a seizure after an internet troll intentionally sent him a flashing GIF via Twitter.
 Three months later, the user behind the GIF was arrested and charged with cyberstalking.

 The 2018 Pixar film Incredibles 2 contains scenes with flashing lights starting about an hour into the film, in which a villain called the Screenslaver hypnotizes other characters.
 After concerns over possible triggering of seizures due to this scene, theatres posted warnings for audiences with this condition.

 Cyberpunk 2077, a video game released in December 2020, contains a "braindance" sequence with red and white flashing lights which reportedly resembles the patterns produced by medical devices used to intentionally trigger seizures.
 Liana Ruppert, a journalist for Game Informer who has photosensitive epilepsy, experienced a grand mal seizure while reviewing the game days before its release.
 After criticism from epilepsy advocacy groups that the game's disclaimers were insufficient, CD Projekt Red announced work on a fix and later patched the effect to be less likely seizure-inducing.